Earth-System-Diagnostics-Standards/EMDS/standards.md

 ### Digital Object Identification <a name="doi"></a>

 The completed DEM should be registered with one or more Digital Object Identifiers (DOIs).
-This also applies to PODs that are merged into the MDTF framework.
+This also applies to PODs that are merged into the MDTF framework source code.
 A service such as [Zenodo](https://zenodo.org/) can be used to obtain DOIs for software.

+A Digital Object Identifier does not need to point to a specific version of source code.
+We will distinguish between "concept" DOIs, which apply to any and all versions of the source code, and "version" DOIs, which apply to a single, specific version of the source code.
+This system is already used by [Zenodo](https://zenodo.org/) (see their [Frequently Asked Questions](https://help.zenodo.org/) page for their usage).

 At a minimum, the DEM should have a "concept" DOI that applies to any and all version of the software.
 The DEM may also have version specific DOIs.
-If a POD has version specific DOIs, it should have a DOI for the version that is merged into the MDTF source code.
+If a POD has any version specific DOIs, there must be a DOI for the version that is merged into the MDTF source code.

 ## DEM Framework File Format <a name="demframework"></a>